Impertinent/Accessibility-alpha/README.md

-# Accessibility-alpha
+# Accessibility-Alpha
+Version 1.0

-Starter for UI adhering to universal design principles.
+## Starter for UI adhering to universal design principles.

+## Overview
 Goals/To Dos
-Quick startup with a bootstrap theme that addresses:
+Quick startup with a bootstrap theme which addresses:
 - contrast
 - semantic page mockups using individual components
 - navigation examples using multi-device common denominators